 I just cannot wrap my mind around this hype, this publicity it has worn overnight while the rest of us were sleeping.

 Let me tell you a brief story: I stopped eating Jollof rice when I was in junior secondary class 3, this is now almost 10 years ago.
-I went to a full boarding school for 6 years (throughout high school), a catholic school.
+I went to an independent boarding school for 6 years (throughout high school), a catholic school.
 They served us Jollof rice every Thursday evening.
 Somewhere in JSS 3, I just couldn’t have it anymore.
 I was fed up and I got bored!
 Jollof rice is boring, such a boring mix, also part of why I can’t wrap my beautiful head around the hype.

 Also I have been privileged to live in both Nigeria and Ghana, I lived in Ghana for almost four years.
 If you’ve followed the ‘Jollof Wars’, you know Nigeria and Ghana were the two finalists, so sad.
 My opinion has not changed.
 Jollof rice is over-hyped and it needs to sit down and be humble.